ts4z/barge-rulebook/src/deuce-to-seven-lowball.md

 ## TLDR

-Five card, single-draw, lowball where straights and flushes don't exist, and the ace swings around and plays as low.A-2-3-4-5 (any suits).
+Five card, single-draw, lowball where straights and flushes are bad and the best hand is 7-6-5-4-2 (in at least two suits).

 ## Forced Money